agsb/wirewp/README.md

 Still just a bunch of scripts, that uses a sort for group wires to wrap and a awk script to make a SVG draw of board and wires.

-PS.
-I know about PCB manufacturing companies, but do not want expend time in draw schematics and routes, for "one shot" circuits.

 ## What is wire wrap ?

 It is a easy and fast way to prototype circuits using long headers and thin wires.
 Some details and technics[^1]

+Why us it [^8]?

+PS.
+I know about PCB manufacturing companies, but do not want expend time in draw schematics and routes, for "one shot" circuits.

 ### Classics